Skip to content ↓

 • PE (non-exam)

-In science the top 2 sets in each population will study separate sciences in physics, chemistry and biology.
-Set 3, 4 and 5 follow a double award course of core science and additional science.
+In science, the top 2 sets in each population will study separate sciences in Physics, Chemistry and Biology.
+Set 3, 4 and 5 follow a double award course (2 GCSEs) of Combined Science, which includes Biology, Chemistry and Physics.
+To allow time for the delivery of the extra GCSE on content in the sperate science route, this subject will occupy one of the option allocations.

-In addition to the core subjects, students can choose four option subjects.
-This allows students to follow a curriculum that is as individual as they are and to have the best possible opportunities to prepare them for latter life.
-There are some circumstances, where an individual’s curriculum will be adjusted to meet numeracy, literacy and SEN needs.
+In addition to the core subjects, students can choose up to three option subjects (dependent on their science pathway).
+This allows students to follow a curriculum that is as individual as they are and to have the best possible opportunities to prepare them for later life.
+There are some circumstances where an individual’s curriculum will be adjusted to meet numeracy, literacy and SEND needs.
+A summary of the options pathway is displayed below.

-Spiritual, moral, social, cultural development, British values and the Respect agenda are delivered through tutor periods.
+Spiritual, moral, social, cultural development, British values and the Respect agenda are delivered through our Thomas Character Curriculum, during the fortnightly tutor period and daily registration periods.
 All Year 10 and 11 students receive information, advice and guidance regarding careers as part of the tutor program.

 Assessment of progress is by external examination at the end of the Key Stage.
-Students progress is also assessed internally within departments and through a Y10 exam and a Y11 Mock Exam.
+Students progress is also assessed through common assessments delivered internally within departments and through a Y10 exam and a Y11 Mock Exam.

 The Key Stage 4 Curriculum is summarised in the following table.